$250

 • Hire experts to reconstruct the accident and experts to testify as to the costs and extent of your injuries, the effects on your earnings, the care you may need in the future, and the physical and emotional effects on you and your family

-• Deal will all insurance companies for each defendant, and negotiate with them for a fair settlement
+• Deal with all insurance companies for each defendant and negotiate with them for a fair settlement

 • Build your case and take it to trial if necessary.